 Project Lead the Way (PLTW, a not-for-profit organization) introduces young people to the field of science, technology, engineering and mathematics.
-Students engage in real-world projects, similar to those engineers and biomedical professionals experience.
+Students engage in real-world projects, similar to those of engineering professionals.

 Coursework is hands-on, making math and science relevant and giving students a true understanding of how the skills they learn in school relates to everyday life.
-Students experience rigorous coursework, and hopefully, the industry benefits with a future generation of engineers and biomedical professionals.
+Students experience rigorous coursework, and hopefully, the industry benefits with a future generation of engineer professionals.

 PLTW students put their math and science skills to the test starting in middle school and continuing throughout high school.
-By combining the four-year pre-engineering or biomedical curriculum with college preparatory math and science courses, students are equipped with the tools they need for college as well as engineering or biomedical careers.
+By combining the four-year pre-engineering curriculum with college preparatory math and science courses, students are equipped with the tools they need for college as well as engineering careers.

 - Combines problem-solving, teamwork and project-based learning